Raven498/purdue-dining/README.md

 # purdue-dining

-This is the Dining Court app made for the Purdue Hackathon.
+This is the Dining Court app made for the Purdue Hello World Hackathon.